Inflectra/spira-documentation/docs/Build-Server-Integration/Jenkins--Hudson.md

 passes.

-To do that, make sure the Test Set is associated with the SpiraTest release or iteration that is being built and then set the **Schedule on Build** field to "Yes" and optionally enter in the delay (after the build succeeds) that you want the test set to be scheduled for:
+To do that, make sure the Test Set is associated with the SpiraTest release or sprint that is being built and then set the **Schedule on Build** field to "Yes" and optionally enter in the delay (after the build succeeds) that you want the test set to be scheduled for: